KrishnaMehta123/TestPublicIntegration/docs/Engagement Channels/web-exit-intent-overview/index.md

 > ❗️ Deprecation of Web Exit Intent Channel
 >
-> Effective October 30 2025, Web Exit Intent channel will be deprecated as a standalone option under Campaigns and Journeys.
+> Effective January 31 2026, Web Exit Intent channel will be deprecated as a standalone option under Campaigns and Journeys.
 >
 > * Exit Intent campaigns will retain their full functionality.
-They can now be created and managed from the Web Pop-ups channel using the [Triggers for Campaign Delivery ](https://docs.clevertap.com/docs/create-message-web-popup#triggers-for-campaign-delivery)option under the *When* section.
+They can now be created and managed from the Web Pop-ups channel using the [Triggers for Campaign Delivery ](https://docs.clevertap.com/docs/create-message-web-popup#triggers-for-campaign-delivery)option under the _When_ section.
 > * Existing Campaigns and Journeys using the Web Exit Intent channel will continue to run as expected indefinitely.
-> * Creating or cloning new Campaigns and Journeys using this channel will be disabled after October 30 2025.
+> * Creating or cloning new Campaigns and Journeys using this channel will be disabled after January 31 2026.